How Khalistani Terrorists Influence Indian Students In Canada: Indian Envoy

 Mr Verma underlined that point to NDTV today, saying "not a shred of evidence" had been shared with him since his appointment as High Commissioner in Canada in September 2022.
 In fact, Mr Verma said it was India that had shared evidence of extremist groups in Canada, but "no action was taken..."

-The crisis that began last year exploded further after Canadian federal police made the claim about the Bishnoi gang and identified Mr Verma - India's senior-most serving diplomat - as a 'person of interest' in cases of "homicide, extortion, intimidation, and coercion".
+The crisis that began last year exploded further this month after Canadian federal police linked the Bishnoi gang and identified Mr Verma - India's senior-most serving diplomat - as a 'person of interest' in cases of "homicide, extortion, intimidation, and coercion".
 Canada declared it would expel Mr Verma.

 READ | Nijjar Killing, Bishnoi Gang, Trade Talks: How India-Canada Ties Soured